awkcodes/marss/README.md

-if you want automatic installation use install script in the folder , this will install the script and the configs to ~/.local/bin/ if you want to change the where to install marss change it from the script.
+if you want automatic installation use install script in the folder , this will install the script and the configs to ~/.local/bin/ if you want to change the directory where marss is installed, change it in the script.